 Professor Interview: Coping with stress in unhealthy ways can lead to violations and impact your future.
 This item will allow you an opportunity to connect with one of the professors who has worked in the profession you are pursuing.
 This item will allow you to learn about the stressors involved in that profession and healthy ways to cope with those stressors.
-For this item you will schedule an interview with one of your professors who has worked in the profession that you are seeking.
-You will identify at least 5 questions to ask your professor that will help you gain a better picture of what the profession entails (i.e. stress of the job, healthy coping skills for stress, impact of job on family life, etc.).
-You will write a reflection paper identifying what you learned from your interview and what healthy coping skills you learned that you can begin applying to your life today.
+For this item, you will schedule an interview with one of your professors who has worked in the profession that you are seeking.
+You will identify at least 5 questions to ask your professor that will help you gain a better picture of what the profession entails (i.e., the stress of the job, healthy coping skills for stress, the impact of the job on family life, etc.).
+You will write a reflection paper identifying what you learned from your interview and what healthy coping skills you learned that you could begin applying to your life today.

 Student-Created Exercise: You will be able to create your own assignment.
 You will work with your Associate Director to develop an innovative task you feel will help you learn from your experience.
+The focus of this activity should be on your personal development and ways to encourage positive social interactions.
 Your Associate Director will have final approval of this assignment and can adjust the requirements to ensure the proper learning outcomes are met.
 This exercise should fit within the context of the Pathway selected.